lnilges/1600-Final-Project/BinaryToHex.md

 ## Binary to Hexadecimal Conversion

-Each hexadecimal digit represents 4 binary numbers.
+Each hexadecimal digit represents 4 binary digits.
 This makes it easy to convert between binary and hexadecimal.

 Instructions:
 1. Group the binary number into 4-bit groups, starting from the right side.